szotyi41/fibbage/README.md

 3. Players: Join to room
 4. Player, Room: Waiting for other players
 5. Player: Send players are ready
-6. Player: Press everybody in
+6. Player: Press everybody are ready

 # Game progress

-1. Player: First player choose theme
+1. Player: First player choose category
 2. Room: The fact show on screen
 3. Players: Must type their lies
-4. Room: Show potential answers
+4. Room: Show recommended answers
 5. Players: Select the answer which is look like correct
 6. Room: Show scams (Who believe to who?)
 7. Room: Show the truth